 Who is the course for

-This course is designed for technical staff with a strong working knowledge of the injection moulding process and systematic troubleshooting techniques, who wish to understand and increase their control of the moulding process to increase part quality and consistency.
+This course is designed for technical staff who already have a strong working knowledge of the injection moulding process and systematic troubleshooting techniques, but who wish to better understand, and increase their control of the moulding process to further improve part quality and consistency.